top of page

 5. They are authentic - many of the tunes match the mode and contour of the original chants.

 7. Litpress offers a sweet database of pdfs and tiffs of the antiphons for worship aids.
-You get a code to log in when you buy them.
+You get a code to log in when you buy one copy.

 8. Benjamin O'Brien has recorded them all on youtube with a graphic to read along.
-I tend to interpret chant a little faster than he does, without any slow-downs.
-These are a tremendous help for choirs and cantors.
+So Has Nicholas Liese here These are a tremendous help for choirs and cantors.

 9. The Melody and Organ editions are available as a PDFs.